 Summer Meltdown [juried art, fiery spectacle, and hands-on creation] Iron Pour & Glass Forming Workshops, and Glass Blowing Demonstrations, are quite a spectacle, complete with fire, sparks, and molten metal and glass.
 These workshops are held in conjunction with ArtFest, an annual juried art show held on Washington Street in downtown Columbus.

-VSA Festival [eliminating barriers to creative expression for children with disabilities] For more than 20 years, this annual festival has introduced students living with moderate to severe emotional and physical disabilities to the arts.
+Arts for All [eliminating barriers to creative expression for children with disabilities] For more than 20 years, this annual festival has introduced students living with moderate to severe emotional and physical disabilities to the arts.